jmgurvitch/art-of-data/center_and_variability.md

 3. When would we want to use a violin plot over a box plot?

+   When we want to look at distribution.

 ### Deviation
 1. What is a datapoint's **deviation** in relation to the dataset mean?

+   Deviation is a measure of difference between the observed value of a variable and some other value, often that variable's mean.
+The sign of the deviation reports the direction of that difference (the deviation is positive when the observed value exceeds the reference value).

 2. What is a dataset's **standard deviation**?

+   It is the measure of variability between datapoints.
+It is a measure of center.

 3. What is the standard deviation of Gentoo bill lengths?

+   3.08.
+We use `std()` from pandas.

 4. What is an observation's **z-score**, and how is that related to a dataset's standard deviation?

+   The z-score is the number of standard deviations by which the value of a raw score is above or below the mean value of what is being observed or measured.
+Raw scores above the mean have positive z-scores, while those below the mean have negative z-scores.
+For example, if your mean is 0 and your standard deviation is 1, then a datapoint at 2 will be 2 standard deviations away from the mean and thus have a z-score of 2.

 5. Why might **z-score** be a better measure than deviation?